rytr-me/documentation/README.md

 | 10M-100M | $0.65/10k characters |
 | >100M | $0.60/10k characters |

+Your card will be billed for usage worth of every $100.

 ## API key
 Head over to [Accounts → API](https://app.rytr.me/account/api-access) section and get the API key.